devclokoja/weekly-challenges/week1/README.md

 Imagine every time you wanted to give someone your contact details or your business card but you didn't have it on you.
 Well, now you can get them to download your business card as an app or view it as a website.

 Build a responsive Mi Card personal business card for web and deploy to [Netlify](https://netlify.com/), [GitHub Pages](https://pages.github.com/) or [Vercel](https://vercel.com).
-Be creative and add extra features as you wish.

 or

 Build a Mi Card personal business card app for mobile.
-Be creative and add extra features as you wish.

 ![](https://github.com/devclokoja/weekly-challenges/blob/master/_assets/Screenshot_20200519-191605.png?raw=true)